mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/production/upgrading/index.md

     +----+---------------------+--------+---------------------+---------------------+------------------+-----------------------+--------+--------------------+------------------------+
     ```

     If the `ranges_underreplicated` column lists any non-zero values, wait a minute and rerun the command.
-The values will converge to zero once all data is safely replicated.
+The values will converge to zero after all data is safely replicated.

 1. Go to the DC/OS Agents [procedure](#agents) to complete your installation.